aiiu-lab/CropAT/readme.md

 # Directory Structure

 1. After cloning the repo [instruct-pix2pix](https://github.com/timothybrooks/instruct-pix2pix), move all files and directory under `instruct_pix2pix_stuff` into the repo directory `instruct-pix2pix`.
 2. The model’s VGG backbone is initialized using the converted weights from [CMT](https://github.com/Shengcao-Cao/CMT).
-Pleace the download the weights under the directory `checkpoints`.
+Please the download the weights under the directory `checkpoints`.

 Please structure your directories in the following manner: